 My first reaction to the design was negative.
 Not overwhelmingly so, but to the point where I didn’t care much for it.
 I was a bit shocked as well compared to my expectations.
 Toho had been on a Heisei series splurge of late.
 They recently created a moving statue of the Godzilla from Godzilla vs. Mothra (1992) on the top of the Toho Cinemas Shinjuku theater.
 Meanwhile, the King of the Monsters in the Playstation 3 and Playstation 4 game Godzilla was also dedicated to this era.
 Going further back, we also have the toy line S.H.
 MonsterArts, which started with a 1990’s slant, and all the Heisei series films were also the first to hit Blu-ray in Japan over the other eras.

-Heck, the first image surrounding the film, seen to the right, had a very Heisei vibe to it.
+Heck, the first image surrounding the film, seen to the left, had a very Heisei vibe to it.
 So I was bracing for something that evoked that look, a fan favorite and mine as well.
 What we got was something totally unlike any Godzilla seen to date.
 As others here have touched on in this article, the look is horrific.
 The King of the Monsters never struck me as scary.
 His opponents, in particular Hedorah, terrified me as a kid, but Godzilla himself never caused that reaction.

 Given that, it’s easy to see why they did not evoke a look similar to the 1990’s series run.
 That Godzilla looked bad ass, but scary is not a reaction anyone would have to it.